sgampher/C07A-1-KerPlop-Game/README.txt

 Assassins creed III (2012).
 PC/Mac [Game].
 Ubisoft : Ultimo, NSW.

-I, Robert Davis, certify that I participated equitably in the creation of assignment GitAndStove, dated 9/18/2024.
+I, Robert Davis, certify that I participated equitably in the creation of assignment KerPlop, dated 9/18/2024.
-I, Sara Gampher, certify that I participated equitably in the creation of this assignment GitAndStove, dated 9/18/2024.
+I, Sara Gampher, certify that I participated equitably in the creation of this assignment KerPlop, dated 9/18/2024.